 Reaching herd immunity through vaccination sometimes has drawbacks, though.
 Protection from some vaccines can wane over time, requiring revaccination.
 And sometimes people don't get all of the shots they need to be completely protected from a disease.

 In addition, some people may object to vaccines because of religious objections, fears about the possible risks, or skepticism about the benefits.
 People who object to vaccines often live in the same neighborhoods or attend the same religious services or schools.
 If the proportion of vaccinated people in a community falls below the herd immunity threshold, exposure to a contagious disease could result in the disease quickly spreading.
-Measles has recently resurged in several parts of the world with relatively low vaccination rates, including the United States.
-Opposition to vaccines can pose a challenge to herd immunity.
+Measles has recently resurged in several parts of the world with relatively low vaccination rates, including the U.S. Opposition to vaccines can pose a challenge to herd immunity.

 Herd immunity also can be reached when a sufficient number of people in the population have recovered from a disease and have developed antibodies against future infection.
 For example, those who survived the 1918 flu (influenza) pandemic were later immune to infection with the H1N1 flu, a subtype of influenza A. During the 2009–2010 flu season, H1N1 caused a respiratory infection in humans that was commonly referred to as swine flu.

 There are some major problems with relying on community infection to create herd immunity to the virus that causes COVID-19.
 First, it isn't yet clear if infection with the COVID-19 virus makes a person immune to future infection.

 Research suggests that after infection with some coronaviruses, reinfection with the same virus — though usually mild and only happening in a fraction of people — is possible after a period of months or years.
 Further research is needed to determine the protective effect of antibodies to the virus in those who have been infected.